julianstanley/gfpopgui/README.md

 Uses a combination of testing frameworks. `testthat` and `shiny::testServer` are used for most functionality and run via CI.

-Other functionality is tested on the most recent version of Chrome on OSX Catalina and Windows 10:
+Other functionality is tested on the most recent version of Chrome on OSX Catalina and Windows 10 via SauceLabs.

 ![](https://saucelabs.com/browser-matrix/julianstanley.svg)

+Tests are also run on the latest releases of Windows 10, macOS, and Ubuntu 16.04 via GitHub actions.

 ## Attributions